maxkahan/nexmo-developer/_documentation/en/neru/code-snippets/messages-provider/send-image.md

 navigation_weight: 2
 ---

-# Send an Image
+# Send an Image (v0.1 Only)

 The Messages provider's `sendImage` function allows you to send an image using the [Messages API](/messages/overview).
+This function is for use with v0.1 of the Messages API.
+To send an image with v1 of the Messages API, use the [`send`](/neru/code-snippets/messages-provider/send-message#v1) function with an `image` type.

 ## Method Signature
 ```javascript